robusta-dev/robusta/docs/configuration/index.rst

 Configuration Overview
 ==========================

-Follow this guide to configure Robusta after :ref:`installing it <Quick Install>`.
+Follow this guide to configure Robusta after :ref:`installing it <Installation Guide>`.
 Configuration is done using Robusta's Helm values.

 Common Settings
 ^^^^^^^^^^^^^^^^^^